 If you feel at any time that the effects of microdosing diminish over time, the answer is not always to take more.
 Sometimes a break from microdosing of a few weeks or months can help your body reset, improving the effects of a future microdosing program.

 When it comes to boosting work performance with microdosing psilocybin, you hardly have to do any digging to determine if it works or not.
 Over the past several years, nearly every magazine, newspaper, and media outlet have been shouting this from the rooftops.
 And we can see from some of the scientific research mentioned here, there’s no doubt that it works.

 However, when accomplishing any goal with psychedelics, it’s important to put some thought into the protocols and processes so that harm reduction and safety are prioritized while increasing the chances of experiencing the results you desire.
 If this article has piqued your interest and you want to learn more about respectfully and responsibly incorporating microdosing into your lifestyle, we can help.

 Psychedelic Passage facilitators can help you develop a customized action plan to maximize the benefit of your microdosing program.
-And if you’re exploring consuming a larger psychedelic dose, consider speaking to one of our psychedelic trip sitters who can provide direct in-person harm reduction and support.
+And if you’re exploring consuming a larger psychedelic dose, consider booking a consultation to speak to one of our psychedelic concierges. who can provide direct in-person harm reduction and support.